-Primary dermal melanoma, also known as solitary dermal melanoma, represents melanoma confined to the dermis without an epidermal (junctional) component.
-It can sometimes be difficult to differentiate from a cutaneous melanoma metastasis .
+Primary dermal melanoma, also known as solitary dermal melanoma, is melanoma that is confined to the dermis without an epidermal (junctional) component.
+It can sometimes be difficult to differentiate from a cutaneous cutaneous melanoma metastasis .

-Primary dermal melanoma has been proposed as a distinct subtype of melanoma due to the observation that these patients have a much better prognosis than those with a true cutaneous melanoma metastasis [2,3].
+Primary dermal melanoma has been proposed as a distinct subtype of melanoma due to the observation that patients with this type of presentation have a much better prognosis than those with a true cutaneous melanoma metastasis [2,3].

-Both men and women are at equal risk of developing a primary dermal melanoma.
-The average age at diagnosis is 51.2 years, within a range of 8–83 years .
+Both sexes are at equal risk of developing a primary dermal melanoma.
+The average age at diagnosis is 51.2 years, within an age range of 8–83 years .
 No ethnicity data has been reported for primary dermal melanoma.

-Primary dermal melanoma may not be recognised as a melanoma and the classic ABCD rules for melanoma may not apply.
-It is usually the same colour as the skin and presents as an elevated, firm, growing nodule.
+Primary dermal melanoma may not be recognised as a melanoma and the classic ABCDE criteria for melanoma may not apply.
+A primary dermal melanoma is usually the same colour as the skin and presents as an elevated, firm, growing nodule.

-The differentiation mostly relies on the thorough clinical history of a growing lesion, examination findings, and clinicopathological correlation, and is very important as it confers significant prognostic and therapeutic implications.
-The most important differential for primary dermal melanoma is a cutaneous melanoma metastasis.
+The differentiation mostly relies on a thorough clinical history of a growing lesion, examination findings, and clinicopathological correlation.
+This differentiation is very important as it confers significant prognostic and therapeutic implications.
+The most important differential diagnosis for a primary dermal melanoma is a cutaneous melanoma metastasis.

-As primary dermal melanoma is a cutaneous melanoma, the treatment should be as for any other cutaneous melanoma following the most current American Joint Committee on Cancer (AJCC) guidelines .
+As primary dermal melanoma is a cutaneous melanoma, the treatment should be as for any other cutaneous melanoma and follow the most current American Joint Committee on Cancer (AJCC) guidelines .

-It is also important to perform a full skin examination to exclude another primary cutaneous melanoma.
+It is also important to perform a full skin examination to exclude the occurrence of another cutaneous melanoma.

 The importance of a correct diagnosis of primary dermal melanoma is linked directly to the observation that patients with primary dermal melanoma do well compared with other patients with melanoma.
 The current literature cites survival rates of 73–100% at 3–5 years [1,5], compared to a survival rate of 52% at 5 years for patients with a cutaneous melanoma metastasis .